 #9 Help users recognize, diagnose, and recover from errors.
 Error messages should be expressed in plain language (no error codes), precisely indicate the problem, and constructively suggest a solution.

 Lines 11 to 13 allow the user to enter data.
 At each line the input prompt specifies what data is expected and what range of values are expected for each input.
-This is stated in clear simple language that any payroll officer would underatand.
+This is stated in clear simple language that any payroll officer would understand.
 Thus heuristic #2 is satisfied.

 The same prompts also satisfy heuristic #6 because they all specify the allowed values for each item.
 This saves the user from having to remember such data.